Not to be confused with the S35 Blackmagic Pocket Cinema 6k G2, this Blackmagic Cinema Camera 6k uses a single CFexpress Type B Memory Card slot.

 Warranty: Limited Lifetime

-Delkin makes some of the best memory cards with some great performance and tough builds.
-Their Delkin Power G4 cards come in sizes up to 2TB with a sustain speed I tested at 1507MB/s.
+Delkin makes some of the best memory cards, with great performance and tough builds.
+Their Delkin Power G4 cards come in sizes up to 2TB and have a sustain speed of 1507MB/s, which I tested.

 Delkin Power G4 CFexpress Type-B